fredmatix/faceitdemodownloader/README.md

 # faceitdemodownloader
 Simple faceit demo downloader written by fredmatix.
+Can also serve as a service on Linux

-It is intended to be run with node. you can run it "npm run start" after you copied the package.json and installed its dependencies listed in there!
+It is intended to be run with node. you can run it with "npm run start" after you copied the package.json and installed its dependencies listed in there!
-It can also serve as a service on Linux
+Example: (npm install axios)

-faceitAPIKey - get it from https://developers.faceit.com/docs/auth/api-keys
+A faceit API key is needed - get it from https://developers.faceit.com/docs/auth/api-keys

 Features:
 - set a desired folder for your demos